EcoCareSoftwareEngineering/backend/docs/API.md

 ## Authentication

 To use the API all requests must be accompanied with an Authentication token in request headers.
-The token is aquired by sending a request to `.../accoutns/login/` with valid login credentials.
+The token is acquired by sending a request to `.../accounts/login/` with valid login credentials.
 The API will respond with a token to be used in future requests. `.../accounts/.../` are only endpoints that do not require a token for obvious reasons.
 To use the other endpoints send "token": "..." as a header in all requests.

 The touchscreen frontend should use the following login credentials and make an automatic call upon startup:
 - Username: "touchscreen"